Our learners matter

 - There are two options for responses:

-a) The 5 point scale – always, most of the time, some of the time, never (responses supported by appropriate signs or symbols as required).
+a) The 5 point scale – always, most of the time, some of the time, never.
+Use appropriate signs or symbols to support the responses as required.
 This will provide a more sophisticated analysis

 b) The 3 point scale – yes, no, not sure (responses supported by appropriate signs or symbols).